This Vegetable Thai Red Curry recipe is my go-to for a quick and easy, Thai-inspired meal at home.

 Description

-This vegetable red curry is easy to make, customizable to whatever veggies you have on hand and perfect for a quick and easy weeknight dinner.
-Serve with your favourite rice or other whole grain.
+Thai red curry vegetables with tofu is to make, customizable to whatever veggies you have available and perfect for a quick and easy weeknight dinner.
+Serve over your rice to soak up the creamy sauce.

 Ingredients